elanorigby/todo-las-cosas/README.txt

 DONE
 | 2 - seek the grail
-| 1 - tab completion for del
+| 1 - ride to camelot

 # todo las_cosas